 Figure 11.
 ZED Image Capture at ‘auto’ white balance

 Even when exposure and white balance settings were manually modified, the behavior sometimes didn’t change.
 The conclusion arrived after experimenting with resolving the issue was that manually entering settings required more ‘camera on’ time to calibrate.
-When directing the ZED camera to take longer captures, these manual setting modifications were enacted and resulted in appropriate images as showcased in Figure 12.
+When directing the ZED camera to take longer captures, these manual setting modifications were enacted and resulted in appropriate images as shown in Figure 12.